 Then I just put everything together with hot glue!

 For Robin’s utility belt, I used:

-After the curlers were down drying, I cut off pieces that were just a touch longer than size of the belt.
+After the curlers were down-drying, I cut off pieces that were just a touch longer than the size of the belt.
 I glued the yellow felt circle in the center of the belt and then put two of each of the curler pieces on each side.